-- How Mirroring Helps You Connect With Someone
+- How The Mirroring Technique Helps You Psychologically Connect With Someone

-- Examples Where You Could Use Pacing And Leading At Work
+- Examples Where You Could Use The Mirroring Technique At Work

 Mirroring someone provides such a pre-suasive avenue and is a concept from neuro-linguistic programming.
 The technique involves first pacing or matching the person you are trying to lead, mimicking their posture, speech, gestures, and most importantly, emotion.
 If paced correctly, you will establish rapport and trust with them.
 In this connected state, you will appear more persuasive to them.
 They will view you as their leader.